How do I create and assign a Quick Test?

 By default, quick Tests are automatically marked by the system.
 Questions can be worth partial points if there are multiple parts to them, which can lead to decimal values being added to your students' results.

 Due to their self-marking nature, spoken response questions from our Language Content will be automatically filtered out of assessments and won't appear as potential questions for students.
 Once the assessment is complete and automatic marking has taken place, you can override any marks you disagree with.

 - Choose when assessment results will be released

 By default, assessment results are released as soon as automatic marking is complete.
 To withhold your students' results, change the option to When I choose to.
 To release results, see How do I change the visibility of student results?

 Targeted Remediation is only available if more than one lesson has been selected for assignment.

-When the assessment is complete, Education Perfect will automatically recommend students lessons on which the test was based, in which they did poorly, to revise.
+When an assessment is complete, Education Perfect will automatically reassign students homework where they did not pass the recommended threshold you set when creating the assessment.
 This works best for quick tests which are based on a broad question bank (for example 4-5 lessons which all cover the same topic) and ask a subset of questions from the lessons.